Panevėžys: Sport

-FK Ekranas, winners of the Lithuanian Football League in 2008, 2009, 2010, 2011 and 2012, was based in the town before it went bankrupt in 2015.
+Panevėžys has for a long-time been a local sports' hub mainly for team sports.

+The largest multifunctional arena in Panevėžys, Kalnapilio Arena, formerly known as Cido Arena, hosted the Eurobasket 2011 group matches.

+The city is home-town to some well-known Lithuanian athletes as well as sports clubs.
+The most successful football club in its history is FK Ekranas which is a seven-time Lithuanian Football League and is considered one of the most successful in recent (post-independence) Lithuanian history, however it went bankrupt in 2015.
 After FK Ekranas bankruptcy the strongest football club is FK Panevėžys which is playing in Lithuanian top division A Lyga.

-BC Lietkabelis, one of the clubs that established LKL and is playing in it since its inception, is also based in Panevėžys.
+Lietkabelis Panevėžys, a basketball club established in 1964, has also recently gained prominence in Lithuanian basketball scene, becoming the third most successful basketball club by medals in Lithuania since 2017 only behind the Lithuanian basketball powerhouses Žalgiris Kaunas and Rytas Vilnius.

+Panevėžio Viking Malt handball club is a two time Lithuanian champion.

 Panevėžys City Municipality

-Panevėžys, situated in the centre of Aukštaitija, is sometimes called the capital of the region.
+Panevėžys, situated in the centre of Aukštaitija region, is sometimes called the capital of the region.
 It is a municipality on itself (Panevėžys City Municipality) and is also the capital of Panevėžys District Municipality, and Panevėžys County.
 The coat of arms with the red gate was adopted and formally approved in 1993.

 Transportation

 During the interwar period, Panevėžys was one of the leading Lithuanian cities in streets management: there were only two first-tier cities in Lithuania with more paved streets than unpaved ones – Panevėžys and Vilkaviškis.
 However, Panevėžys, being larger, had significantly more paved streets.
 Sidewalks were also being built along the streets.
 Initially, the streets were paved with plain stones, but in the 1930s the central streets were already paved with hewn stones.
 In 1935 out of 40 kilometers of city's streets in total of 26 kilometers were paved.
-Country roads were also were being paved: to Berčiūnai (5.4 km; 1933–1934) and Velžys, towards Ukmergė (3.6 km; 1935).
+Country roads were also being paved: to Berčiūnai (5.4 km; 1933–1934) and Velžys, towards Ukmergė (3.6 km; 1935).
 Unfortunately, none of these pavements in Panevėžys has survived to this day as during the Soviet era, all paved streets were covered with asphalt.

 "Panevėžio autobusų parkas" Ltd. is serving 16 Panevėžys city routes with 44 buses running.
 Total urban route network consists of 136.8 km.
 Network is equipped with 223 passengers' bus stops.